 |•||Small and Medium Capitalization Company Risk — Securities of small or medium capitalization companies are more likely to experience sharper swings in market values, less liquid markets, in which it may be more difficult for the Adviser to sell at times and at prices that the Adviser believes appropriate and generally are more volatile than those of larger companies.|

 The accompanying bar chart and table provide some indication of the risks of investing in the Fund.
 The bar chart shows changes in the Fund’s performance from year to year for Institutional Class shares.
 The Class A shares of the Fund were not issued prior to December 30, 2011.
 Both Institutional Class and Class A shares would have substantially similar annual returns because the shares are invested in the same portfolio of securities and the annual returns would differ only to the extent that the Classes do not have the same expenses.
 The Fund’s sales load is not reflected in the bar chart, if it were, returns would be less than those shown.
 The table following the bar chart compares the Fund’s performance over time with those of a broad measure of market performance, as well as indices that reflect the market sectors in which the Fund invests.
 Unless otherwise stated, all index since inception returns reflect the inception date of the Institutional Class.
 To the extent the Fund engaged in leverage, this may have affected performance.
-To the extent that the Fund’s historical performance resulted from gains derived from participation in IPOs and/or secondary offerings, there is no guarantee that these results can be replicated in future periods or that the Fund will be able to participate to the same degree in IPOs and secondary offerings in the future.
+The Fund’s past performance benefitted significantly from IPOs and secondary offerings of certain issuers and there is no guarantee that these results can be replicated in future periods or that the Fund will be able to participate to the same degree in IPOs and secondary offerings in the future.
 Past performance (before and after taxes) is not a prediction of future results.
 Updated performance information is available on the Fund’s website at www.alpinefunds.com or by calling 1-888-785-5578.

 Total Returns as of 12/31 Each Year